Zoso7728/chess-by-notation/notes.md

     - Color
     - Score
 - Board
-    - Matrix of objects in arrays of arrays
+    - Matrix of objects in arrays of an array
 - Pieces
     - Capturable
     - Types